DavidAppleyard.com

 The adjective pale means not bright or strong in color.

-passed + past (1) He passed the station on his way to work.
+passed + past (1) She passed the station on her way to work.

-(2) The nurse passed the thermometer to the doctor.
+(2) The nurse passed a thermometer to the doctor.

 (3) Harry passed his driver's test at the third attempt.